maxspencer/manifestos/manifestos/2015/labour/2015-labour-manifesto.md

 </span>
 <span class="page" id="page-16">

-### e will build an economy that works for working people
+We will build an economy that works for working people

 </span>
 <span class="page" id="page-17">

-## W

-e know a simple truth.
-Britain only succeeds when working families

-succeed.
-It is how our country has won through in the past and how

-it will succeed in the future.
+**We know a simple truth.
+Britain only succeeds when working families succeed.
+It is how our country has won through in the past and how it will succeed in the future.
 But so many people are putting in the hours and not seeing the rewards.
 That is why there is a cost of living crisis.
-Our

-first task in government is to change our economy so that it works for all

-of Britain’s businesses and working people.
+Our first task in government is to change our economy so that it works for all of Britain’s businesses and working people.**

 The Conservatives claim that the economy is fixed and that our country is on the right track.
 But the economy is not creating the productive, high-skilled and well-paid jobs that we need to raise living standards.
 The lack of rewarding work and training opportunities is trapping hundreds of thousands of young people in a cycle of benefits and low-paid, insecure jobs.
 And consumers are overcharged in markets they rely on to meet their everyday needs, whether to heat their homes or travel to work.